 You can reheat them by using the oven, microwave, or even a pan.
 If they are straight out of the freezer it’s going to take a little longer for them to thaw all the way through.
 However, if you take them out of the freezer and place them in the refrigerator the night before, then it will take less time to reheat.

-Oven: Place them all onto a baking sheet with the oven set to 30o degrees Fahrenheit.
-Place them in the oven for about fifteen minutes.
+Oven: First, place them all onto a baking sheet with the oven preheated to 30o degrees Fahrenheit.
+Then, place them in the oven for about fifteen minutes.
 It will depend on how many you are heating, but fifteen minutes should do the trick.

 Microwave: Place the meatballs on any plate or bowl in a microwave for three to four minutes and enjoy!

 Pan: Spray any cooking oil on the pan and place the meatballs in the pan.
-Using medium heat gradually check them and their internal temperature of them.
+Using medium heat gradually check them and their internal temperature.
 Make sure that the meatballs are 165 degrees on the inside because that means they’re done.